RuthyYao/Movie_Success_Analysis/README.md

 _ **Allocate at least $500m budget to movie production each year.** Given that a movie costs averagely $40m to $50m to produce with the Animation/Sci-fi/Adventure requiring even higher budget(at least $80m), Microsfot need to be prepared to invest at least $500m per year to to the new studio in order to make an impactful debut to the movie market as well as sustain the ongoing success of the studio.

 _ **Release movies in May/July or November to maximize the box office revenue and achieve the best theatrical view.** School holiday season is the best time to relase movie, especially for the Animation/Sci-fi/Adventure genres that target kids and families.
 Novermber is also a good time to release movie if Microsoft wants to compete in the upcoming Academy Awards as releasing a movie two or three months before the nomination of the awards will make it fresh in the voters' mind, increasing the chances of win.

+### Nest Steps
+Further analyses could yield additional insights to further increase the chances of success of the new studio:

+_ **Modelling to extract the insights from movie reviews and critiques** - Extracting and analysing data from reviews and critiques can unveil further insights on what kinds of movies are liked or disliked by the public.

+_ **Customer segmentation analysis** - Segmenting the customers based on demographics to analyze the genre prefernece and viewing behaviours of different customer groups.
+This will allow Miscrosoft to target certain customer groups for the movie production.

+_ **Awards analysis** - Dive into the Oscar-awarded movies to identify the key attributes of successful movies.